marcoagsa/phaserGame/README.md

 #### Feel free to adjust the wording or details as needed for your project's specifics!

-This is a Tic-Tac-Toe game, build with:
+This is a platform game, build with:

 - Ionic framework V7
 - Phaser 3